Isaaafc/mssql-wrapper/readme.md

 ## Usage

-This section is a brief introduction.
-More examples can be found at https://github.com/Isaaafc/mssql-wrapper-examples

 There are currently 4 types of queries implemented: Select, Insert, Update, Create.
 They all work in similar ways.

 Builders are used to build queries.